 The latkes are quite oily, so drain on kitchen paper for a couple of minutes before serving or placing in the oven.

 If you cook more than you can eat in one meal, they’ll keep in the fridge for three days.
-Heat them up in a hot oven for ten minutes before eating.
+Heat them up in a hot oven, or air fryer, for ten minutes before eating.

 More Fritter Type Recipes You Might Like